fpaparoni/chaos-room/README.md

 ## Server setup

-You can test different environments: Kubernetes, AWS EC2, or Azure.
+You can test different environments: **Kubernetes**, **AWS**, or **Azure**.
 Choose and configure based on your setup.
 ChaosRoom backend will call your test server environment based on specific configuration

 |  Environment| Configuration Required |
 |--|--|